-Saving money on food during the summer holiday can be very difficult for a number of reasons.
+Saving money on food during a school holiday – especially the long summer break – can be very difficult for a number of reasons.
 The children might be home all day, or need to bring packed lunches and snacks if they go to day centres or other activities.

 And if you’re at home then you will all need three meals a day.
 This can seem like torture if the weather is hot.
 It’s equally problematic if you go on a self-catering holiday.
 You’ll still need to stock up on meals and snacks if you want to avoid spending even more at local restaurants and pubs – although the local economy will thank you.

-Fortunately, there are several ways to save money on food during the summer.
+Fortunately, there are several ways to save money on food during the holidays.
 Here are some ideas.

 DON’T Eat Fast Food